 The American Music Research Center is a rare music repository dedicated to exploring and celebrating the rich traditions of American music.
 Included in their research is a collection of information dedicated to Glenn Miller.
 The beloved University of Colorado Boulder legend C. F. "Alan" Cass (1941-2018) was the founder and curator of the Glenn Miller Archives.
-GMA Archives is currently run by Dennis Spragg and Glenn Miller Birthplace Society is honored to partner and work together with GMA.
+Glenn Miller Archives has changed their name to Glenn Miller Collections and is currently run by Dennis Spragg and the Glenn Miller Birthplace Society is honored to partner and work together with GMC.
 You won't want to miss this national treasure of history of the Big Band Era!

 Jean, March 7, 1940 - October 24, 2019, was always involved in community activities and volunteering her time to make Clarinda a special place.
 She was often asked to sit on boards or serve on committees where she often had leadership roles.
 Some of the organizations she had been a part of included the Clarinda Chamber of Commerce, Kiwanis, the Clarinda Academy, Trees Forever, and the Glenn Miller Birthplace Society.

 On April 30, Clarinda Trees Forever planted a tree at the Lied Library in memory of Jean.
 Jean’s son, Paul from Urbandale, Iowa along with Marvin, Lisa Hull Mayor of Clarinda, Richard Anderson from the Clarinda Academy, and many friends from Clarinda were in attendance.